Does Your Work Matter?

 how can I, in this place where I am, communicate with you in the place where you are?

-Technically, this whole thing started with smoke signals, flag waving, and lit beacons— ancient communication methods over great distances.
-Fast forward to the mid-1800s, when modern telecommunications was born with the invention of the telegraph.
+We used to use smoke signals, flag waving, and lit beacons.
+Fast forward to the mid-1800s, and modern telecommunications was born with the invention of the telegraph.

-For the first time, people began communicating using tiny electric signals through Morse code to get complex messages across long distances.
-This is all happening at the same time as the Pony Express, which was the fastest means of sending and receiving information at the time.
+For the first time, people communicated using tiny electric signals through Morse code to get complex messages across long distances.
+Around the same time, Pony Express riders were galloping across the country, setting new standards as the fastest way to send and receive messages.
 Think of it—news of Abraham Lincoln’s election to President traveled from the east coast to the west in only eight short days!

 But the Pony Express wasn’t faster than the telegraph.
 Poles quickly took over the country, making cross-country communication possible in seconds.
 (When Abe was assassinated, news reached California instantly.)

 From the telegraph, we rapidly moved to the telephone.
-Poles carried telegraph, telephone, and electric lines, creating monstrosities like this early 1900s pole.
+Poles began carrying telegraph, telephone, and electric lines, creating monstrosities like this early 1900s pole:

 From telegraphs to telephones, television, and computers, we finally got to the internet.
 From there, things really sped up.
-I mean, connection was everywhere—homes, offices, cars, and even your pocket!
+Connection was everywhere—homes, offices, cars, your pocket!

 Cell phones had access to 3G cellular, then LTE, and now 5G ultra-wideband and were nearly as versatile as computers and laptops.
 And then?